Palmidence/Rules/en.md

 1. Your Minecraft username and skin must be appopriate for all ages.
 Objectionable usernames and skins will not be tolerated.
 2. You may not intentionally negatively impact your team in any way.
 This includes any of the following actions listed below.
 There may be actions not listed below that may be deemed against the rules by a staff member.
-    - Stealing from team members.
+    - Stealing from team members
-    - Griefing team bases and structures.
+    - Griefing team bases and structures
-    - Killing or attempting to kill members of your own team.
+    - Killing or attempting to kill members of your own team

 3. Abusing the report system will not be tolerated.
 Do not encourage others to report a specific player and do not repeatedly report the same user if a staff member has not attended to the report.
 4. Do not publicly accuse players of hacking.
 5. No spawn killing.
 This is defined as killing players of other teams briefly after their spawning.
 Ensure you allow time for enemy team members to acknowledge their location and surroundings.
 A staff member will use their best judgement to determine if a player is spawn killing.
-6. Do not cooperate with the enemy team in order to give your team an advantage.
+6. Do not cooperate with the enemy team in order to give your team a disadvantage.
 7. As a spectator, do not give out tactical information that could potentially give a team or any player in game an advantage over others.
 8. Combat logging is strictly not permitted (logging off or leaving your team in anticipation of dying).